-Grove City College strives to be the best Christian liberal arts college in America.
-Grounded in conservative values, we develop leaders of the highest proficiency, purpose, and principles ready to advance the common good.
+Grove City College strives to be a highly distinctive and comprehensive Christian liberal arts college of extraordinary value.
+Grounded in permanent ideas and traditional values and committed to the foundations of free society, we develop leaders of the highest proficiency, purpose, and principles ready to advance the common good.
 Mission

-Grove City College equips students to pursue their unique callings through an academically excellent and Christ-centered learning and living experience distinguished by a commitment to affordability and its promotion of the Christian worldview, the foundations of free society, and the love of neighbor.
+Grove City College equips students to pursue their unique callings through a Christ-centered, academically excellent, and affordable learning and living experience.

-The stated values of the College are as follows: Faithfulness
+The stated values of the College are as follows:

+Faithfulness

-By God's grace, we remain committed to the Christian faith of our founders.
+By God's grace, we remain committed to the same Christian faith embraced by the College's founders and to seek, teach, and apply biblical truth in all that we do.
 While we continuously adapt our efforts in relation to the realities and challenges of this world, we serve a God who is the same yesterday, today, and tomorrow.